EPA head says he'll roll back dozens of environmental regulations, including rules on climate change

 WASHINGTON -- In what he called the “most consequential day of deregulation in American history,” the head of the Environmental Protection Agency announced a series of actions Wednesday to roll back landmark environmental regulations, including rules on pollution from coal-fired power plants, climate change and electric vehicles.

-“Our actions will also reignite American manufacturing, spreading economic benefits to communities," Zeldin wrote.
+“Our actions will also reignite American manufacturing, spreading economic benefits to communities," he wrote.
+“Energy dominance stands at the center of America's resurgence.”

 In all, Zeldin said he is rolling back 31 environmental rules, including a scientific finding that has long been the central basis for U.S. action against climate change.